-61 The cost component includes all the fees and costs associated with completing the procedures to connect a facility to electricity, excluding value-added tax.
+&lt;sup>29 The cost component includes all the fees and costs associated with completing the procedures to connect a facility to electricity, excluding value-added tax.
 These include the related costs of obtaining government permits, applying for connection, site and internal wiring inspection, buying materials, securing actual connection works, and paying the applicable security deposit.

-Annex 4 Additional Data on IPPs in Africa
+Additional data on IPPs in Africa